 Jean Thirkettle MBACP FdSc Counselling

-There are many forms of loss, for example from bereavement or other kind of separation, redundancy or other destabilizing life-event, or amputation or other physical or psychological stress that shakes our sense of ourselves, our identity.
-Experience of any of these may release in us a myriad of emotions which are sometimes too hard to bear.
-The result is that these emotions get buried, locked away inside our hearts.
+There are many forms of loss, for example from bereavement or other kind of separation, redundancy, a destabilizing life-event, an amputation or other physical or psychological stress concerning gender identity.
+Experience of any of these may release cause a myriad of emotions which are often painful to bear.
+The result is that these may become locked away, too difficult to share with our loved ones.
+Sometimes causing us to consider suicide as a way out.

-In working with you, I will aim to be creative in our conversations, using ideas drawn from drama, music, drawing or making.
+In working with you, I will aim to be reflective in our conversations and empathic to your needs .
 This, I find, can help the process of self-discovery, and can be really fulfilling to experience.

 I have experience working with: